cickes/ses_api-rails/README.md

 Is the library included?
 One way to do so is to autoload all library sub-directories:
 `config.autoload_paths += Dir["#{config.root}/lib/**/"]`

 Is the time correct?
-Recommended to use ntp or another time snychronization method
+Recommend ntp or another time snychronization method.